Does Entity Abstraction Help Generative Transformers Reason?: Hyperparameters

 We used the default \texttt{T5-small} hyperparameters from the \texttt{HuggingFace} library \citep{Wolf2019HuggingFacesTS}.
 We present in Table~\ref{tab:hyperparams} below the library version we used and the model hyperparameters used for all experiments.

 The only difference between each dataset is the number of same-type entity tags allowed in each input sequence $n$.
+These values were chosen to be the smallest possible number while still being able to identify all the different entities in one sequence.
 For CLUTRR the maximum number of same-type entities was 20, for ProofWriter it was 10, and for HotpotQA and CoQA it was 100.
 This is due to the larger context size and the diversity of natural language texts.
+Results on CLUTRR when $n=1$ can be found below in Appendix~\ref{apdx:n1-results}.